Angus Campbell (ice hockey)

 Angus Daniel Campbell (March 19, 1884 – March 5, 1976) was the founder of the Northern Ontario Hockey Association (NOHA), an executive member of the Ontario Hockey Association (OHA) and a member of the Hockey Hall of Fame.

 Biography

+As a young man, Campbell played hockey both at the University of Toronto, where he was a student and in the Cobalt Mines' League in northeastern Ontario.
+On October 8, 1919, he was a founding member of the Northern Ontario Hockey Association (NOHA).

-Professionally, Campbell was a successful engineer for McIntyre-Porcupine Mines Ltd. and other companies.
+Professionally, Campbell was a successful mining engineer for McIntyre-Porcupine Mines Ltd. and other companies.
 He served a term as president of the Professional Engineers of Ontario.
 After his retirement, he moved to Toronto, Ontario.
 He died in 1976.